-2020 has taken a turn that no one could have predicted.
-While many of us are either in lockdown or practicing social distancing, people all over the world are trying to find ways to keep people safe from becoming infected with the corona virus.
+2020 took a turn that no one could have predicted.
+While many of us were either in lockdown or practising social distancing, people all over the world are trying to find ways to keep people safe from becoming infected with the coronavirus.
 It has actually been reported that in Indonesia, authorities are taking a very different approach to try and 'scare' some of their locals who are not willing to change their daily routines into staying at home.

 As regions nationwide have enforced restrictions on people’s movement in an attempt to curb the spread of COVID-19, some local authorities are resorting to unorthodox methods in imposing the virus control measures.